 2. Double-click a counter, for example Read Request.
-The following window is displayed:

 Figure 12.
 Viewing performance data - The Buffer Pool Comparison window

 The right pane shows a comparison of buffer pools in your system regarding the selected counter in the form of a bar chart.